 For example, the formulas return for 19kHz the attenuation of ~0.5dB/m and for 45kHz – ~1.5dB/m, which gives ~30dB difference between the two frequencies on 30m.
 That is a lot! – more than 30 times in magnitude and 1000 times in power.

-Surprisingly, we see the big difference between the frequencies in practice, but not as big.
+Surprisingly, we see a big difference between the frequencies in practice, but not as big.
 However, as discussed, there are many affecting factors (sensitivity, transmission efficiency, directivity, etc.)

-Practice shows that while people can hear quiet ticks produced by ultrasound transmitting beacons in quiet rooms, animals, even those that potentially can hear ultrasound, pay absolutely now attention to it.
+Practice shows that while people can hear quiet ticks produced by ultrasound transmitting beacons in quiet rooms, animals, even those that potentially can hear ultrasound, pay no attention to it.
 At least, their behavior doesn’t change at all.

-We believe, the short (0.5-1.5ms) ultrasound pulses coming with ~8Hz rate from the ultrasound transmitting beacons are heard by the animals as just loud ticks, but nothing more.
+We believe the short (0.5-1.5ms) ultrasound pulses coming with ~8Hz rate from the ultrasound transmitting beacons are heard by the animals as just loud ticks, but nothing more.
 Similar to what people can hear, but louder.
-However, the animals remain indifferent whether there are beacons or not in their vicinity.
+However, the animals remain indifferent to whether there are beacons in their vicinity.

-Though the beacons operate in ultrasound, which is not heard by humans, and the beacons emit very short pulses, thus the average transmitting signal or the level of ultrasound noise is about 1/1000 of the peak level, we recommend to keep ultrasound transmitting beacons at least 2-3 meters away from people in order to minimize even a slightest probability of a potential impact of a long-term exposure to ultrasound.
+Though the beacons operate in ultrasound, which humans do not hear, the beacons emit very short pulses.
+Thus the average transmitting signal or the level of ultrasound noise is about 1/1000 of the peak level; we recommend keeping ultrasound transmitting beacons at least 2-3 meters away from people to minimize even the slightest probability of a potential impact of long-term exposure to ultrasound.

-Since the ultrasound signal is easily blocked, the ultrasound signal from beacons behind a wall, or a door, or a even a sheet of paper, are most likely completely blocked.
-This is why we pay so much attention to the importance of a direct line of sight for precise tracking and that is why the 2-3m recommendation is valid only to ultrasound transmitting beacons with direct line of sight to people’s ears.
+Since the ultrasound signal is easily blocked, the ultrasound signal from beacons behind a wall, a door, or even a sheet of paper, is most likely completely blocked.
+This is why we pay so much attention to the importance of a direct line of sight for precise tracking.
+The 2-3m recommendation is valid only for ultrasound transmitting beacons with a direct line of sight to people’s ears.